plasterboarding a brick wall

 applying jointing tape

-Cut a piece of jointing tape the length of the joint with scissors, and then press the tape in place.
+Cut a piece of jointing tape the same length as the joint and press it in place.

 3. Cover Tape with Jointing Compound